 STREET CHILDREN WORLDWIDE

-Across the world there are tens of thousands of children who, for one reason or another, spend most of their lives on the streets.
+According to UN sources there are up to 150 million street children in the world today – who, for one reason or another, spend most of their lives on the streets.

 Some live there with their families in temporary or insecure environments, others spend their days begging, hawking or selling to make money and go back to family homes at night, while for some the street is their only home where they spend day and night.

 There are many reasons why a child might end up on the streets.

 In some countries war and conflict cause children to become separated from their families or left alone following the death of family members.
 Illness or disability are other common factors, while in some areas the HIV/AIDS pandemic has left many children orphaned or stigmatised.
 For many children, violence or abuse at home has led them to find sanctuary elsewhere, or they have been driven from their homes by poverty.

 No matter what their individual circumstance, street children are extremely vulnerable and refused many of their basic rights.
 On the streets, children face stigmatisation and discrimination and are at increased risk of exploitation and abuse.
 Denied access to education, basic health services and social protection, with no chance to go to school or learn skills needed for their futures, they are confined to a life of even deeper poverty and deprivation.

 STREET CHILDREN IN LATIN AMERICA